 No. It’s one of the few programs that is not included in the Mindvalley Membership.
 You have to pay for it separately.
-It’s a long program, so it’s considered a premium program.
+It’s a long program and it’s intensive, so it’s considered a premium program.
 You can find the current price for it on this page.

 If you want to learn more about WildFit, you can take his free masterclass here.